SPEAKER & MODERATOR BIOGRAPHIES – THE CATALOGUE RAISONNÉ IN THE 21ST CENTURY

 David Grosz is President of Artifex Press, a publisher of digital catalogues raisonnés.
 Artifex Press has developed a patented software platform and a dedicated research and publishing program in order to produce, edit and distribute catalogues raisonnés for an expanding list of artists.
 To date, Artifex Press has published catalogues raisonnés on the work of Chuck Close, Jim Dine and Tim Hawkinson, and has several more in progress, including on Carl Andre, Robert Irwin, Sol LeWitt, Agnes Martin, Niki de Saint Phalle and Frank Stella.

 Lucy Myers is Managing Director of Lund Humphries, a leading publisher of illustrated books on Art, Art Business, and Architecture & Design.
-Lund Humphries has a long history of working with artists and their estates to publish highly illustrated artist monographs and catalogues raisonnés: recent and current catalogue raisonné projects include the 3-volume Hans Hofmann: Catalogue Raisonné of Paintings (2014), Elisabeth Frink: Catalogue Raisonné of Sculpture, 1947-93 (2013) and Gerald Laing: Catalogue Raisonné (forthcoming).
+Lund Humphries has a long history of working with artists and their estates to publish highly illustrated artist monographs and catalogues raisonnés: recent and current catalogue raisonné projects include the 3-volume Hans Hofmann: Catalogue Raisonné of Paintings (2014), Elisabeth Frink: Catalogue Raisonné of Sculpture, 1947-93 (2013) and Gerald Laing: Catalogue Raisonné (2017).

 SUPPORTING PARTNER: THE ART LOSS REGISTER